 Description: The County has identified over \$17,000,000 in unmet public facilities and infrastructure needs representing just over 60% of the total identified unmet need in the County.
 As the County departments worked together to identify potential CDBG-DR projects, the ongoing impacts to infrastructure, particularly roads, arose as a continuous issue.
 Impacts from the 2015 flood not only hindered transportation in the County due to roadway flooding but also resulted in significant damage to roadways that left residents isolated as roads became impassable.
 The County specifically identified Bagpipe Road for repairs resulting from the 2015 flood, which caused the road to be closed on October 7th, 2015, for approximately 119 days.

-To accomplish this repair, Lexington County was going to initially utilize \$3,951,578.12of the CDBG-DR funding for this vital infrastructure repair.
+To accomplish this repair, Lexington County was going to initially utilize \$3,951,578.12 of the CDBG-DR funding for this vital infrastructure repair.
 The road, located in a low-to-moderate income area, is currently a dirt road which is in substandard condition and did not have adequate drainage features to handle the catastrophic flood.
 In existing condition, this road is also vulnerable to more flooding and erosion issues which affect Public Safety response, access for citizens, and additional temporary road closures.
 The proposed work will consist of the construction activities erosion repairs, slope stabilization, drainage improvements to carry a 25 year storm event, and fine grading and surfacing approximately 6,875 linear feet of roadway using 2" Hot Mix Asphalt Surface Course Type C and 6" Graded Aggregate Base Course as well as any associated soft cost such as engineering/architect fees legal costs or similar expenses.
 The project has been delayed and anticipated costs have increased due to the road's proximity to identified wetlands and resulting environmental review complexity, severe increases in costs for materials and labor, and additional design/construction requirements to mitigate the environmental impact on the wetlands.
 Funds were transferred from other projects which were cancelled or were finalized with funds remaining to fund this project.
-The estimated project cost is \$3,955,078.12.
+As part of Amendment #10 minor budget adjustments were made to account for funding discrepancies in DRGR.
+The estimated project cost is \$3,861,665.68.